You Oughta Be Here with Me: Recording

 You Oughta Be Here With Me only made it to number 35 on the Billboard country albums chart.
 The material was certainly strong, borne out by the fact that several of the songs on the LP would be recorded by other artists: "Somebody Paints the Wall" would go on to be a top ten country hit in 1992 for Tracy Lawrence from his debut album Sticks and Stones, and "Ol' Red" was recorded by Blake Shelton on his 2001 self-titled debut.
 Shelton's rendition was a Top 20 on the country charts for him that year.
 The failure of the record had more to do with Jones's age than his singing, with country radio reluctant to play him alongside younger stars like Garth Brooks and Clint Black, and Sony's lack of interest in promoting You Oughta Be Here With Me infuriated him.
-The album's low profile is unfortunate because it features a committed effort from the singer, with several songs containing recitations, something that Jones had utilized on hits like "He Stopped Loving Her Today" and "I'm Not Ready Yet".
-Jones also gives an impressive performance on the menacing "Ol' Red".
-Sherrill wrote two songs for the album, including the solely composed "If The World Don't End Tomorrow".